greatcyan/portfolio/README.md

 ## 🧠 About
 Hello!
 I’m **Cyrus Baruc**, a continuous learner with over a decade of experience in technology and a proven track record of delivering high-quality solutions to real-world business problems.
 I bring strong communication skills, sharp problem-solving abilities, and a deep passion for working with complex systems.
 Whether it's data analytics, process automation, or system optimization, I thrive in turning challenges into impactful results.
+## 🧘 Philosphy
+> "When nothing seems to help, I go and look at a stonecutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
+Yet at the hundred and first blow it will split in two, and I know it was not that blow that did it—but all that had gone before."
+> — *Jacob Riis*

 ### 🎓 Education
  - **Bachelor of Science in Industrial Technology**, Major in Electronics